 Manager of Nursing Information Systems

 Manages the administrative and operational activities of the NIS department.
-She leads many major programs such as the Call light deployment, OmniCell program, MAR pilot, etc. She represents the department on hospital committees and other activities ensuring collaboration with hospital-wide groups for systematic and programmatic developments.
+He leads many major programs for Nursing such as the call light system, physiological monitors, secondary notification system, pagers, phones, scheduling and payroll system, etc. He represents the department on hospital committees and other activities ensuring collaboration with hospital-wide groups for systematic and programmatic developments.

 Data Coordinator (User Liaison/Coordinator)